saawd-wold/Unit11-IterationChallenges/README.md

 Some languages also provide do-while loops and until-do loops.
 Try to figure out how these work yourself!

-Hello fleur and Hanna, this is a callback to that first lesson!
+Hello Fleur and Hannah, this is a callback to that first lesson!